ChrisKeefe/685Rust/notes.md

 - handle results with `match`, `unwrap`, `expect`, etc.
 - we can propagate errors up to calling code for handling by `return`ing them explicitly.
 The `?` operator does this more succinctly.
 - This can only be done in functions that return `Result`, `Option`, or other objects that implement `Try`, unless we handle the result within the function using `match` or similar.
+- Ahen trying to assign a value wrapped in a Result which may error, use `unwrap_or_else` or similar.
+Alternately, use `if let...` if you don't have a `Result`-wrapped value you need to unwrap.
+See Ch12-03 for details.

 ## Cargo